Skip to main content

 So

-For a fixed element, the probability that it experiences more than \(c \log n\) recursive calls is polynomially small.
-For the sake of argument, let’s say we choose some \( \delta \) and \( c \) which makes it \( n^{-2} \).
-By a union bound over all \( n \) elements, the probability that any element has recursion depth greater than \( O(\log n) \) is at most \( O(n) \) times this quantity.
+For a fixed element, the probability that it is still in a nontrivial subproblem after \( m = \Theta(\log n) \) recursive calls is polynomially small.
+Choose constants \( \delta \) and \( c_0 \) so that the exponent is at least 2, giving probability at most \( n^{-2} \).
+By a union bound over all \( n \) elements, the probability that any element has recursion depth greater than \( m \) is at most \( O(n) \) times this quantity.

 Randomization makes quicksort efficient in expectation without changing its basic structure.
 The result is a \( O(n \log n) \) expected runtime algorithm, and the probability of significantly deeper recursion decays as \( n^{-\Theta(1)} \).